Eilla-7/AirBnB_clone_v2/web_flask/README.md

-this is a flask directory
+This directory for flask frameworks tasks